 If you won’t be attending a last-minute London musical, tough decisions are to be made this evening as this part of London boasts a few great dinner spots.
 You might be able to grab a walk-in table but it is advised to book in advance, especially on weekends (including Thursday evening), as outside queues can sometimes take up to an hour.

 Still in Asia (sort of), Chotto Matte specialized in Nikkei cuisine which infuses Japanese and Peruvian flavors.
 All its dishes are designed for sharing but you’ll also find traditional Japanese favorites and mean cocktails.
 I must admit that it was one of the finest meals I have ever had, including desserts which were simply to die for.
 I highly recommend this restaurant and to book well in advance.

 For fine British cuisine, head to either The Ivy or to Heddon Street Kitchen.
 The former is a very posh restaurant where London’s elite and famous like to dine.
 Come here if you want to feel like James Bond or the Duke of Whatever.
 Classic British dishes are served to the best service money can buy.
 The latter is a must for Gordon Ramsay fans and if you have some patience, order the Beef Wellington!

-Other options include La Bodega Negra, a Mexican joint that‘s also good for pre/post dinner drinks, as well as simply strolling through Chinatown.
-If you fancy an unforgettable sushi experience, head to Roka.
+Other options include La Bodega Negra, a Mexican joint that‘s also good for pre/post-dinner drinks, as well as simply strolling through Chinatown.
 For a nightcap, head to Piccadilly Circus and enjoy London’s version of New York’s Times Square.